P. Pandi

 P. Pandi, also known as "Attack" Pandi, is a gangster from the Madurai area of Tamil Nadu, India.
 He was an aide to former Union Minister M.K.
 Alagiri.
 He has at least 20 cases filed against him.
 He was leader of the Dinakaran attack in 2007, and the murderer of "Pottu" Suresh.
 He was sentenced to life in prison for that crime.

 His nickname came from his haircut, which was very sharp.
 "Attack" is a word used for "awesome" in Madurai and Chennai slang.
-According to urban legend, he was skilled at Kabbadi and was known for aggressive play.
+According to urban legend, he was skilled at kabaddi and was known for aggressive play.

 Crimes

 Dinakaran attack

 Dinakaran conducted a survey that showed most people wanted M. K. Stalin to succeed Karunamidhi as DMK leader.
 Elder brother M. K. Azhagiri was sidelined.
 This led Pandi, as Azhagiri's aide, to rally his supporters and attack Dinakaran's Madurai offices.
 They firebombed the offices, killing 3 employees.
 Later he was acquitted in the case.